-During our recent visit we were able to spend a morning in one of Medellin’s most interesting and visually striking neighborhoods.
-La Independencia, also known as Comuna 13, was once extremely dangerous and violent, especially when Medellin was in the grip of the drug cartels and paramilitary warfare.
+During our recent visit we were able to spend a morning in one of Medellín’s most interesting and visually striking neighborhoods, Comuna 13.
+This area was once extremely dangerous and violent, especially when Medellín was in the grip of the drug cartels and paramilitary warfare.
 Residents living in this hillside neighborhood were forced to climb thousands of steps to reach their homes after a long day’s work, and most vehicles weren’t able to manage the steep roads.
 The result was gang warfare, isolation, poverty, and hopelessness, especially for young people and the elderly and infirm.